 Test for Asbestos and Lead Paint

 Two separate issues may affect older homes: asbestos contained within the texture product (the popcorn) and lead within the paint covering the texture product.

-- Lead Paint: Homes built before 1978 may contain lead within the paint.
+- Testing for lead paint.
+Paint applied before 1978 may contain lead as an additive.
 When this paint is disturbed and becomes airborne, it can be ingested and may lead to severe health problems.
-As with asbestos, inexpensive lead paint testing kits such as 3M's LeadCheck allow you to self-sample by scraping away flakes and then crush them to a fine powder.
+As with asbestos, inexpensive lead paint testing kits allow you to self-sample by scraping away flakes and crushing them to a fine powder.
 Many of these home-based lead paint testing kits produce results in less than a minute.

 Cover Walls and Floor